 I pick the hardware

 Home Assistant, unlike mainstream hardware hubs, runs on the system of my choice – Linux.
 It is a Python program.
 It also runs as a Docker container.
-Because of this, it can run on a variety of hardware and operating systems, including Raspberry Pi’s, QNAP NAS’s, Macs, Windows, and even in virtual machines.
+Because of this, it can run on a variety of hardware and operating systems, including Raspberry Pi’s, QNAP NAS’s, Macs, Windows, and even virtual machines.
 You can easily use hardware you already have, or purchase an inexpensive Raspberry Pi or NUC to get

 Easy path to voice control